pattersam/citypulse-etl/docs/report.md

 ...
 ```

-Since the data model has implemented with column data type, foriegn key, uniqueness constraints, these constraints are checked upon insertion and are raised as exceptions by SQLAlchemy if they are violated.
-Transaction sessions are used to ensure that a only valid insertions from a completely sucessful pipeline is committed to the database.
+Since the data model has implemented with column data type, foreign key, uniqueness constraints, these constraints are checked upon insertion and are raised as exceptions by SQLAlchemy if they are violated.
+Transaction sessions are used to ensure that a only valid insertions from a completely successful pipeline is committed to the database.

 ### Querying the data

-Once the ETL pipeline has run, the target database can be queried with the consumer's prefered tool.
+Once the ETL pipeline has run, the target database can be queried with the consumer's preferred tool.

 For example, a basic query can be run get all of the social events in July 2014: